skanzajamal/Currency_Converter/README.md

 # Currency_Converter

-This is a simple currency converter desktop application using the currencylayer API for real time exchange rates.
+This is a simple currency converter desktop application using the currencylayer API for real time exchange rates, which converts currency rates from EUR to USD and from EUR to CHF (both ways).

 # Application Features: